wso2/docs-choreo-dev/en/docs/tutorials/build-your-first-integration.md

 In the Choreo Developer Portal, you can view your published integration component, manage subscriptions for it, and generate access tokens for testing purposes.

-Congratulations!
-You have successfully created, implemented, deployed, tested, observed, and published a Ballerina-based integration component using Choreo iPaaS.
+Now you have successfully created, implemented, deployed, tested, observed, and published a Ballerina-based integration component using Choreo iPaaS.